 Michael is a former President of the NZ Private Surgical Hospitals Association and has also been the Vice President of the NZ Private Hospitals Association, a larger organisation which included the private aged care sector.
 He is also a Fellow of the New Zealand Institute of Management.

-Michael is an honorary Rotarian and is active in community and voluntary work in the Otago region.
+Michael has been a Rotarian since 2001 and is active in community and voluntary work in the Otago region.
 He is an avid rugby fan, having played age group representative rugby for Otago and South Island teams and a premier grade referee, as well as a “fair weather” runner.

 Michael is married and has three daughters.